 - ASTM-certified composite safety toe gives you an edge over every risk.

-- Puncture-resistant midsole board is prefered for high-risk situations.
+- We prefer puncture-resistant midsole board for high-risk situations.

 - Waterproof, breathable, BBP-resistant lining offers you the last line of warmth and dryness.